arch-based/fetcher-cpp/README.md

 This rewrite of fetcher-based prioritizes speed and resource efficiency by focusing on essential data retrieval with minimal overhead.
 This makes it a good choice when you need system information quickly and simply.
 The only tool that lets you become an elitist of Arch Linux by showing you the old coding language: CPP/C++.
+It only has 100 lines of code.

 The old "fetcher" script is a lightweight Bash tool that displays system information very quickly but it quickly got rewritten in Pure C++ no shell script at all, because of its immense slowness :( it was 0.3 seconds away from our goal of 0.10 seconds of 0.13.
 Now with C++ it's 0.8! :)